KirtiKalloli/flutter-employee-crud/README.md

 A mobile application built using Flutter and Back4App (Parse Server) that supports full CRUD (Create, Read, Update, Delete) operations for employee records.

+## Demo Video

+Watch it here vedio uploaded of this flutter application on youtube : https://youtu.be/zUw9voTAGeY

 ## 🔧 Features

 - ✅ User Login & Signup